Integralist/integralist.co.uk/content/posts/go-hitchhikers-guide.md

 }
 ```

+> [!NOTE]
-> Note: compiler can only apply implicit dereference for variables and struct
+> compiler can only apply implicit dereference for variables and struct
 > fields.
 This wouldn't work `Point{1, 2}.scaleBy(5)`

 Results in the following output: